gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

     ![](../../resources/images/gocd-helm-chart/pipeline_wizard_deploy_pipeline.png)

 3. Specify the git material with URL `https://github.com/bdpiparva/node-bulletin-board`.
-This was the same git repository we had configured for the `build_and_publish_image` pipeline.
-Adding the same git material ensures that the revision for which we ran the `build_and_publish_image` pipeline is the same that gets deployed.
-This concept is known as [Fan-In](https://docs.gocd.org/current/advanced_usage/fan_in.html).
+The deploy scripts are present in the same repository as the application source.

     ![](../../resources/images/gocd-helm-chart/deploy_add_material.png)